PESE (Kent Test; 11+)

 Your child will get 3 standardised scores, one for English, one for Maths and one for Reasoning, and a total (aggregate) score.

 Standardisation is a statistical process which compares your child's performance with the average performance of other children in each test.
 A slight adjustment is made to take account of each child's age so that the youngest are not at a disadvantage.
-See here for an explanation of threhold scores for 2019
+See here for an explanation of threhold scores for 2020.
+To be given a grammar school assessment in 2020, children needed a total score of 332 or more, with no single score lower than 108.
+Test scores range from 69 to 141.
+The highest possible total score is 423.

 Applying for secondary school

 It is important to find information about the schools you're interested in.
-See 'choose a school' information on www.kent.gov.uk Applications for secondary school in 2021 can be done online through Kent here.
+See 'choose a school' information on www.kent.gov.uk Applications for secondary school in 2022 can be done online through Kent here and will open in September 2021.

 If your child is assessed as suitable for grammar school, any Kent grammar school you apply for will consider your application, but this does not guarantee your child will be offered a place.
 If more children qualify for places than it has space for, the school must use its admissions criteria to decide which children to offer places to.
 If your child is not offered a place at a grammar school because it is full you can put their name on the school's school's waiting list.
 You can also appeal to explain why you think the school should admit your child even though it is full.